On addition of 1-handles with chart loops to 2-dimensional braids

-First let us add, to $(F, \Gamma)$, 1-handles with chart loops attached to $B_0$, as follows:
+First we add to $(F, \Gamma)$ 1-handles with chart loops attached to $B_0$ as follows:

 for a large number of 1-handles $1(e,e)$.
-We will denote the result of 1-handle additions by $S$.
+We denote the result of 1-handle additions by $S$.

-We eliminate white vertices in $\Gamma$, as follows.
+We eliminate white vertices in $\Gamma$ as follows.
 Send a 1-handle $H=1(\sigma_i,e)$ to near a non-middle edge with the label $i$ of a white vertex.
 Make a bridge to have the white vertex on $H$.
 Then slide one end of $H$ along the diagonal edges.
-If it comes to a non-middle edge of a white vertex, then make a bridge and have the vertex on $H$.
-If it comes to a middle edge of a white vertex or a crossing, then send another 1-handle to near a non-middle edge of the white vertex or an edge of the crossing, and make a bridge to let $H$ pass.
+If the end comes to a non-middle edge of another white vertex, then make a bridge and have the vertex on $H$ again.
+If the end comes to a middle edge of another white vertex or a crossing, then send another 1-handle to near another non-middle edge of the white vertex or an edge of the crossing, and make a bridge to let $H$ pass.
 Repeat this process, until the end of $H$ comes back near the other end.
-Then, on $H$, there are only white vertices.
+Then, on $H$, there are only white vertices as vertices.
 Apply a CI-M3-move (see Figure \ref{fig5}) to adjacent white vertices.
 If the move cannot be applied, then add another 1-handle to reverse the orientations of the edges around one of the white vertices so that we can apply the move; thus we can eliminate white vertices on 1-handles, and the resulting 1-handles are in the form $h(\sigma_i, e)$ for a 1-handle $h$ attached to $F$.
 Repeat this process, until we eliminate all the white vertices; thus, $S$ is deformed to

 where $\Gamma'$ is a chart which has no white vertices, and $H_\mu=h_\mu(\sigma_i, e)$ for a 1-handle $h_\mu$ attached to a 2-disk $D_\mu$, and $i \in \{1,\ldots, N-1\}$, and the other 1-handles are attached to $B_0$.